BOPsemi/DeBayerKit/BayerKit/README.md

 # DeBayerKit
+This is deBayer program
-convert image to  bayer image
+Main purpose of this program is to provide image to bayer conversion function